nebuly-ai/nebulgym/README.md

 You can find more information about `nebulgym` class decorators, the parameters they can take as input, and other `nebulgym` classes that can be used as an alternative to decorators in the [documentation](https://nebuly.gitbook.io/nebuly/nebulgym/get-started/advanced-options).

-### Class decorators for training acceleration
+### How to use nebulgym class decorators

-Put nebulgym class decorators right before defining your dataset and model classes.
+Put `nebulgym` class decorators right before defining your dataset and model classes.

 - `@accelerate_dataset` must be entered before the dataset definition. nebulgym will cache dataset samples in memory, so that reading these samples after the first time becomes much faster.
 Caching the dataset makes data loading faster and more efficient, solving what could become the main bottleneck of the whole training process.
 - `@accelerate_model` must be entered before the model definition. nebulgym will accelerate both forward and backward propagations by reducing the number of computationally expensive propagation steps and making computations more efficient.